beeware/briefcase/docs/reference/platforms/macOS/index.rst

 * An :doc:`./xcode` which can be used to build an app with a customized binary.

 The default output format for macOS is an :doc:`./app`.
-The :doc:`./xcode` format is used to generate the stub binary that is used in by :doc:`./app` format.

 Both output formats support packaging as a macOS DMG, PKG or as a standalone signed app bundle.
 By default, apps will be both signed and notarized when they are packaged.